KibetBrian/Online-Shop-API/README.md

 # E-commerce-REST-API
-A backend application for ecommerce websites.
-In intergrates with paypal for making payments
+A backend application for an ecommerce webstite.
+It supports functionalities such as creating products, ordering products and making payment using paypal.